neelsmith/greek213/docs/classes/commentaries/index.md

 The digital texts in the library of the Scaife Viewer also rely on canonical citation to retrieve passages of text.
 Visit the [Scaife Viewer's edition of the *Oeconomicus*](https://scaife.perseus.org/reader/urn:cts:greekLit:tlg0032.tlg003.perseus-grc2:/), and set the passage reference to display sections 1.1 through 1.3.

+In class, we'll apply to these sections the same approach to reading that we began in the first week of class, but will now add a further step of consulting commentaries on the passage we're reading.

 ## Intentions